 Pathways and groups of co-regulated genes were tested for directional divergence using a sign test as previously described (Bullard et al. 2010).
 Each gene was assigned a score 0 if the gene showed no ASE, 1 if the gene showed ASE and the S. cerevisiae allele was expressed higher than the S. uvarum allele and -1 if the gene showed ASE and the S. cerevisiae allele was expressed lower than the S. uvarum allele.
 Scores for all the genes in a co-regulated group (Gasch et al. 2004) were summed and tested for significant deviations from 0 by permutation resampling of scores across all 5055 genes.
 To correct for multiple comparisons, the false discovery rate was estimated from the permuted data across all groups.
-The analysis was independently applied to data from 22°C, 33°C and 37°C.
+The analysis was independently applied to genes up- and down-regulated at 22°C.